Effect of a low density dust shell on the propagation of gravitational waves: Introduction

-This work uses the Bondi-Sachs~\cite{Bondi62,Sachs62} formalism for the Einstein equations; see also the reviews~\cite{Winicour05, Bishop2016a}.
-More specifically, this work uses the formalism developed in~\cite{Bishop-2005b} for GWs as linearized perturbations about a given background.
-This approach has given additional insights in another context, that of GWs propagating in de Sitter spacetime~\cite{Bishop2016}.
 The paper considers the model problem of a GW source in a spacetime that is empty apart from matter contained in a thin shell around the source (then, results for a thick matter shell can be modelled by adding up, i.e. integrating, over thin shells).
 As a first step, the shell is given the simplest equation of state, i.e., that of dust.
-It is found that the effect of the shell is to modify the outgoing GWs, although in a way that does not contradict previous results about energy transfer.
+It is found that the effect of the shell is to modify the outgoing GWs in both phase and magnitude, although in a way that does not contradict previous results about energy transfer.
 The modification of the GW is small, and in a cosmological context is not expected to be measurable; but it is possible that a GW event could occur in which the local astrophysical environment is such that the effect would be measurable.
+Further, there is a view that LIGO data for black hole mergers may contain echoes, and explanations investigated, using numerical simulations, have included new physics near the event horizon, and the astrophysical environment such as a shell around the system; see, e.g.,~\cite{Conklin2017,Konoplya2019}; this matter is discussed further in Sec.~\ref{s-conc}.
 In any case, the results are certainly of interest to the theory of GWs propagating in matter.

-Section~\ref{s-back} specifies the problem, and constructs the background solution, i.e. when the geometry is spherically symmetric.
-The solution when the source is emitting GWs is then constructed in Section~\ref{s-pert}.
-The physical interpretation of the modified GWs is discussed in Section~\ref{s-phys}.
-The main part of the paper ends with a Conclusion (Section~\ref{s-conc}), which also includes a discussion of further work.
+Sec.~\ref{s-back} specifies the problem, and constructs the background solution, i.e. when the geometry is spherically symmetric.
+The solution when the source is emitting GWs is then constructed in Sec.~\ref{s-pert}.
+The physical interpretation of the modified GWs is discussed in Sec.~\ref{s-phys}.
+The main part of the paper ends with a Conclusion (Sec.~\ref{s-conc}), which also includes a discussion of further work.
 The paper makes substantial use of computer algebra; the scripts used are available online, and are summarized in Appendix~\ref{a-compalg}.